What is stalking?

 - Campus Safety: Report the stalking to Campus Safety, who can assist with safety escorts, documentation and immediate response.
 For more information, visit: Campus Safety

-- Title IX: If filing a report through Title IC, their office can potentially offer additional supportive measures.
+- Title IX: If filing a report through Title IX, their office can potentially offer additional supportive measures.
 Contact the Title IX office for more information.

 Self-Care & Healing:

 Healing after stalking isn’t on size-fits-all.
 Some days feel harder than others, and that’s okay.
 Small steps matter.
-Here a few ways students care for themselves:
+Here are few ways students can care for themselves:

 - Talk it out- Vent to a trusted friend, meet with a counselor, or connect with a Victim Advocate.